 Once you have decided to get a divorce, there will be many issues you and your partner will need to discuss when it comes to the children(read my blog Separating Parents: Planning Arrangements For The Children for a list of the main issues you will need to consider).
-The first very important step is to work out how you are going to tell the children Mum and Dad are getting a divorce.
+The first very important step is to work out how you are going to tell the children their parents are getting a divorce.

 Telling the children about the divorce is upsetting for everyone and often riddled with feelings of guilt.
 It is important to take the time to prepare how and when you are going to talk to them.
 Research tells us that it is the parents’ approach to the divorce and not the divorce itself that has the biggest impact on the children’s ability to cope.
 Take a step back and look at the big picture.
 Set a good example to your children by taking care with how you deal with the divorce.